How to Get Juncos to Visit Your Bird Feeder

 Keep Your Feeding Station Safe

-With Juncos congregating on the ground, it’s imperative to keep your yard as safe as possible.
-Keep your feeding station clean by raking and sweeping away excess bird seed.
-If you have pet cats, do all of your birds a favor and keep them indoors.
+With Juncos congregating on the ground, it’s important to keep your yard as safe as possible.
+So, keep your feeding station clean by raking and sweeping away excess bird seed.
+If you have cats, do all of your birds (and your cat) a favor and keep them indoors.

 Sources: